 Issuing exam dates too early is a very risky thing to do, and we would never advise that you book your holiday based on information received before your final timetable is issued.
 Confirmed exam dates will be put on the Farmor's website, once they are available from the Examination Board.
 This is usually before Christmas each academic year.
 They will also be put on the Examinations notice board outside of main reception (near the House notice boards).
-The current provisional window is 16th May - 27th June 2022.
+The current provisional window for this year is 15th May - 28th June 2023, and they are usually similar to this.